Is Sexual Freedom is a Constitutional Right?

 Independence.
 The Lawrence opinion, derived from Griswold (1965), Loving (1968),

-Roe v Wade (1973) and overturning Bowers (1986) makes explicit that sexual
+Roe v Wade (1973) and overturning Bowers (1986) makes explicit that sexual freedom

-freedom is a fundamental human right.
+is a fundamental human right.

-Our culture is making explicit the intrinsic reality that sexual freedom is a
+Our culture is making explicit the intrinsic reality that sexual freedom is

-fundamental human right.
+a fundamental human right.
 As the court says, “At the heart of liberty is the

-right to define one’s own concept of existence, of meaning, of the universe, and
+right to define one’s own concept of existence, of meaning, of the universe,

-sexuality threatens society itself.
+society itself.

 Ricci